Saint-Maker/prayer-book-template/README.md

 -fix editing behavior of habits
 -add prayer book and habits to hamburger

+12/24/22

 Backlog
+-handle editing locally instead of in state
--convert individual habit blocks into a component
+-store at least 4 weeks worth of data per habit -convert individual habit blocks into a component
--fix eslint linebreak system to work regardless of windows or linux -filter prayer html when implementing import/export functionality
+-fix eslint linebreak system to work regardless of windows or linux -filter prayer html when implementing import/export functionality -explore more readable way to push out old weeks -decide on and implement coding standards
+-determine PR standards and create github PR template
 </p>
 </details>